-Of Daniel Taylor’s three published short stories, here are two.
+Of Daniel Taylor’s four published short stories, here are two.

 Introduction to Exegesis: 4 credits.